VA Caregiver Support Program

 Are you in need of helpful ideas for coping and self-care?
 Listen to the VA Caregiver Support Line Telephone Education Group of the Month and access free handouts and resources.

-The Program of Comprehensive Assistance for Family Caregivers (eligible post 9-11) focuses on the well-being of both the veteran needing assistance and his or her caregiver.
-The program provides education and training, respite care, mental health services, monthly stipend, travel payments, and more to approved family caregivers of qualified veterans with a serious injury that happened in the line of duty on or after September 11, 2001.
-But this requirement will change under the VA MISSION Act.
-Under this legislation, the program will be available to veterans, of all war eras, beginning in the summer of 2020.
+The Program of Comprehensive Assistance for Family Caregivers focuses on the well-being of both the veteran needing assistance and his or her caregiver.
+The program provides education and training, respite care, mental health services, monthly stipend, travel payments, and more to approved family caregivers of qualified veterans with a serious injury that happened in the line of duty during any service era.
+As of October 1, 2022 this program expanded to make all era veterans eligible.

-The Program of General Caregiver Support Services (eligible veterans all eras) provides information/referral to in-home or support services, support groups, and other resources.
+The Program of General Caregiver Support Services provides information/referral to in-home or support services, support groups, and other resources.
 It also provides education and training, peer support, mental health counseling and programs that focus on caregiver self-care.

 The Department of Defense provides a comprehensive Caregiver Resource Directory.